UNINETTSigma2/documentation/training/nris_talks/2025-01-23-nris-talks.md

 - Runniing VASP on HPCs
 - Demo on NRIS Cluster Saga
 - Q&A
-- Webiinar content is based on the [lesson material](https://enccs.github.io/vasp-best-practices/) developed by and NSC.
+- Webiinar content is based on the [lesson material](https://enccs.github.io/vasp-best-practices/) developed by and NSC and ENCCS.
 ## Who Should Attend

 This workshop is mostly suitable for beginners and intermediate users of VASP at different stages.
 It is useful but not necessary to have basic knowledge of electronic structure theory and/or DFT.